Tuttotorna/OMNIABASE/README.md

 - what emerges only through cross-representational analysis
 - what collapses when representational privilege is removed

-Omniabase is not a single application.
+OMNIABASE is not a single application.

 It is the general framework from which multiple structural branches can be derived.

 ---

-## Why Omniabase
+## Why OMNIABASE

 Most systems are studied inside one chosen representation.